gabrielrih/mongodb-data-model/anti-patterns/README.md

     - Unexpected results.
     - Reduce performance.
 - How do I configure MongoDB to support case insensitive queries?
 Using __collations__.
 - A collation has locale and strength (from 1 to 5).
-The default strength value is 3, which makes it case sensitive. __To make the comparison case insensitive we need to set eh strength to 1 or 2__.
+The default strength value is 3, which makes it case sensitive. __To make the comparison case insensitive we need to set the strength to 1 or 2__.
 - How to implement it?
     - You can build an index with a given collation.
 And then, you specify this same collation in the query.
     - You can also assign a default collation to a collection when you create it (the collation cannot be changed).
 The queries triggered through this collection will also use this same collation.